Joaquin Phoenix: Views and lifestyle

 After reestablishing himself as an actor in the mid-1990s, Phoenix moved back to Los Angeles.
 He is known for his disdain of celebrity culture, rarely granting interviews, and being reticent about discussing his private life.
 In 2018, he described himself as a secular Jew who did not affiliate with any organized religion; one of his "core values" is the idea of forgiveness.
 He has also claimed that his mother believes in Jesus, though his parents were not religious.
 While portraying Jesus in the 2018 movie Mary Magdalene, he expressed that the role changed his perspective on the nature of forgiveness.
+Phoenix is an atheist.

 In early April 2005, Phoenix checked himself into rehab to be treated for alcoholism.
 Twelve years later, he revealed that he did not need an intervention: "I really just thought of myself as a hedonist.
 I was an actor in L.A.
 I wanted to have a good time.
 But I wasn't engaging with the world or myself in the way I wanted to".
 On January 26, 2006, while driving down a winding canyon road in Hollywood, Phoenix veered off the road and flipped his car.
 The crash was reportedly caused by brake failure.
 Shaken and confused, he heard someone tapping on his window and telling him to "just relax".
 Unable to see the man, Phoenix replied, "I'm fine.
 I am relaxed."
 The man replied, "No, you're not."
 The man then stopped Phoenix from lighting a cigarette while gasoline was leaking into the car cabin.
 Phoenix realized that the man was German filmmaker Werner Herzog.
 While Herzog helped Phoenix out of the wreckage by breaking the back window of the car, bystanders called an ambulance.
 Phoenix later approached Herzog to express his gratitude.

 In 2012, Phoenix labeled the Academy Awards "bullshit".
 He later gave an interview apologizing for his comments and acknowledged that the awards provided an important platform for many deserving filmmakers.
 He elaborated on the topic while on Jimmy Kimmel Live! in 2015, explaining that he was uncomfortable receiving accolades for his work, considering the filmmaking process a collaborative one.

 A longtime vegan, Phoenix finds animal agriculture "absurd and barbaric".
 He explained his reasoning behind his veganism: "To me, it just seems obvious—I don't want to cause pain to another living empathetic creature.
 I don't want to take its babies away from it, I don't want to force it to be indoors and fattened up just to be slaughtered.
 Certainly, also, the effect that it has on our environment is devastating.
 So, for me, it's my life and has always been my life, and it's really one of the most important things to me."

-Phoenix is on the board of directors for The Lunchbox Fund, a non-profit organization which provides daily meals to students of township schools in Soweto, South Africa, founded by Page-Green.
+Phoenix is on the board of directors for The Lunchbox Fund, a non-profit organization which provides daily meals to students of township schools in Soweto, South Africa, founded by Topaz Page-Green.